Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 1. mute doesn't work on calls!! \
 **issue up:** it is only for SIP calls (i.e. on 3G and 4G?) -> https://gitlab.gnome.org/GNOME/calls/-/issues/395
 2. at boot, cellular network is off, although it is on in settings GUI.
 Need to manually turn Mobile Data off and on again.
-3. Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).
+3. ~~Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).~~ **Edit:** This only applies for Signal-Desktop, not rest of apps! (mentioned again in Signal section below)
 4. **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
 5. Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
 This happens ~~everytime~~ sometimes (I don't understand when it works or when it does not work!).
 6. LED is often blinking but unclear why, where is notification?
 Also sometimes I get notification which just says it should enter suspend now?